SFTtech/openage/doc/nyan/engine_types.md

 These types are defined by the openage engine.
 Every nyan object in the game eventually inherits from one or more of these types.

-Normally you'd store one or more *NyanObject*s in a *.nyan file, but as these are defined in the engine and are here only for humans (like me, *beep blop*), they are stored here for an overview.
+Normally, you'd store one or more *NyanObject*s in a `.nyan` file, but these are defined in the engine, so they're here only for an overview for us human beings (like me, *beep blop*).

 Currently, this is a **proposal**.
 This file does not perfectly (if at all) represent the already defined types in